Maternity leave: Tips for returning to work

 While you're still on maternity leave, set yourself up for a successful return to work:

 - Find dependable child care.
 Consider local child care providers and facilities or make other arrangements.
 Look for a safe, stimulating environment and qualified caregivers.
 Ask your baby's doctor, friends, neighbors and co-workers for recommendations.
 Check caregivers' references and trust your instincts.

 Prepare to continue breast-feeding.
-If you plan to breast-feed after returning to work, talk to your employer.
+If you plan to breast-feed after returning to work, talk with your employer.
 Ask about a clean, private room with an outlet for breast pumping.
 Consider buying or renting an electric pump that allows you to pump both breasts at once.

-About two weeks before returning to work, adjust your nursing schedule at home so you're pumping at least once each day and nursing before and after your upcoming work hours.
+About two weeks before returning to work, adjust your nursing schedule at home so that you're pumping at least once each day and nursing before and after your upcoming work hours.
 Have someone else feed your baby a bottle of breast milk to help your baby adapt.
-If you have on-site or nearby child care, consider the logistics of breast-feeding your baby during the workday.
+If you'll have on-site or nearby child care, consider the logistics of breast-feeding your baby during the workday.

 Once you're back at work

 When you go back to work, expect ups and downs as you become more adept at managing multiple demands.
 These tips can help:

 - Get organized.
 Make a daily to-do list.
 You might divide the list into tasks for work and tasks for home, or tasks for you and tasks for your partner.
 Identify what you need to do, what can wait — and what you can skip.